 “You’re not in remission, you’re simply cancer-free,” they told him just when he had begun to accept the reality of his circumstances.

-Now eight years later, Rich looks back at his cancer as a stepping-stone to the platform he holds as a survivor.
+Now 11 years later, Rich looks back at his cancer as a stepping-stone to the platform he holds as an empowered survivor.